 Compare MET & MSCI Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 MSCI has described its mission as enabling investors to build better portfolios for a better world.
 MSCI's largest and most profitable segment is its index segment, where it provides benchmarking to asset managers and asset owners.
-In addition, it boasts over $1.7 trillion in ETF assets linked to MSCI indexes.
+MSCI boasts about $17 trillion in benchmarked assets, including over $2.2 trillion in ETF assets linked to MSCI indexes.
 The MSCI analytics segment provides portfolio management and risk management analytics software to asset managers and asset owners.
-MSCI's all other segment was broken out into ESG and climate and private assets segments in 2021.
-In ESG and climate, MSCI provides ESG data to the investment industry.
+In its sustainability and climate segment, MSCI provides ESG data to the investment industry.
 In private assets, MSCI provides real restate reporting, market data, benchmarking, and analytics to investors and real estate managers.